-If an individual makes a request relating to any of the rights listed, our school will consider each request in accordance with all applicable Data Protection laws and regulations.
+If an individual makes a request relating to any of the rights listed, Pembrokeshire County Council will consider each request in accordance with all applicable Data Protection laws and regulations.

-No administration fee will be charged to the data subject for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature.
+No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature.

-Data Subjects are entitled to obtain, based upon a request made to the Access to Records Team via our school and upon successful verification of their identity, the following information about their own Personal Data;
+Data Subjects are entitled to obtain, based upon a request made to the Access to Records Team and upon successful verification of their identity, the following information about their own Personal Data;